-The beneficial interest in trust is reported at fair value based on the value of the underlying assets, which approximates the future anticipated cash flow.
+The beneficial interest in trust is reported at fair value based on the value of the underlying assets (marketable securities), which approximates the future anticipated cash flow.

-The split-interest agreements classified as Level 3 financial instruments are irrevocable charitable remainder trusts, of which the Society is a beneficiary.
+The charitable remainder trusts classified as Level 3 financial instruments are irrevocable charitable remainder trusts, of which the Society is a beneficiary.
 The trusts hold assets, including marketable investments and real estate.
 The fair value of the trusts, and therefore the Society's interest in the trusts, is estimated annually using actuarial tables, discount rates, and the fair value of the underlying assets.
-Changes in the fair value of the beneficial interest in charitable remainder trusts for the year ended June 30, 2012 and 2011, as shown in the following table, are the results of changes in these measurement factors.
+Changes in the fair value of the beneficial interest in charitable remainder trusts for the years ended June 30, 2013 and 2012, as shown in the following table, are the results of changes in these measurement factors.